ybertot/coq/doc/sphinx/proof-engine/tactics.rst

       intros.
       injection H0.

-Beware that injection yields an equality in a sigma type whenever the injected object has a dependent type P with its two instances in different types (P t 1 ... t n ) and (P u 1 ... u n ).
-If t 1 and u 1 are the same and have for type an inductive type for which a decidable equality has been declared using the command Scheme Equality (see `13.1`_), the use of a sigma type is avoided.
+Beware that injection yields an equality in a sigma type whenever the injected object has a dependent type :g:`P` with its two instances in different types :g:`(P t1 ... tn )` and :g:`(P u1 ... un )`.
+If :g:`t1` and :g:`u1` are the same and have for type an inductive type for which a decidable equality has been declared using the command ``Scheme Equality`` (see :ref:`TODO-13.1-GenerationofinductionprincipleswithScheme`), the use of a sigma type is avoided.
+(FIXME: DISPLAY of Galina terms in paragraph??)

 .. note::
-   If some quantified hypothesis of the goal is named :n:`@ident`, theninjection ident first introduces the hypothesis in the local context using intros until ident.
+   If some quantified hypothesis of the goal is named :n:`@ident`, then :n:`injection @ident` first introduces the hypothesis in the local context using :n:`intros until @ident`.

-**Error messages:**

-#.
-Not a projectable equality but a discriminable one
+.. exn:: Not a projectable equality but a discriminable one
-#.
-Nothing to do, it is an equality between convertible terms
+.. exn:: Nothing to do, it is an equality between convertible @terms
-#.
-Not a primitive equality
+.. exn:: Not a primitive equality
-#.
-Nothing to inject
+.. exn:: Nothing to inject

-**Variants:**
+.. tacv:: injection @num

-#. injection numThis does the same thing as intros until num followed
-   byinjection ident where ident is the identifier for the last introduced hypothesis.
+   This does the same thing as :n:`intros until @num` followed by :n:`injection @ident` where :n:`@ident` is the identifier for the last introduced hypothesis.
+   ** MARKER **

+.. tacv:: injection @term with @bindings_list

-#. injection term with bindings_listThis does the same as injection
-   term but using the given bindings to instantiate parameters or hypotheses of term.
+   This does the same as injection @term but using the given bindings to instantiate parameters or hypotheses of @term.

-#. einjection num einjection term [with bindings_list]This works the
+.. tacv:: einjection num
+.. tacv:: einjection @term {? with @bindings_list}

-   same as injection but if the type of term, or the type of the hypothesis referred to by num, has uninstantiated parameters, these parameters are left as existential variables.
+   This works the same as injection but if the type of @term, or the type of the hypothesis referred to by num, has uninstantiated parameters, these parameters are left as existential variables.

+.. tacv:: injection

-#. injectionIf the current goal is of the form term 1 <> term 2 , this
+   If the current goal is of the form @term <> @term , this behaves as intro ident; injection ident.

-   behaves as intro ident; injection ident.
-Error message: goal does not satisfy the expected preconditions
+   .. exn:: goal does not satisfy the expected preconditions

-#. injection term [with bindings_list] as intro_pattern …
+.. tacv:: injection @term [with @bindings_list] as intro_pattern …
+   intro_pattern
-   intro_pattern injection num as intro_pattern … intro_pattern injection
+.. tacv:: injection num as intro_pattern … intro_pattern injection
-   as intro_pattern … intro_pattern einjection term [with bindings_list]
+   as intro_pattern … intro_pattern einjection @term [with @bindings_list]
-   as intro_pattern … intro_pattern einjection num as intro_pattern …
+   as intro_pattern … intro_pattern
-   intro_pattern einjection as intro_pattern … intro_patternThese
+.. tacv:: einjection num as intro_pattern … intro_pattern einjection as intro_pattern … intro_pattern

-   variants apply intros intro_pattern … intro_pattern after the call to injection or einjection so that all equalities generated are moved in the context of hypotheses.
+   These variants apply intros intro_pattern … intro_pattern after the call to injection or einjection so that all equalities generated are moved in the context of hypotheses.
 The number of intro_pattern must not exceed the number of equalities newly generated.
 If it is smaller, fresh